yselimkismetli/RSA-Gui-App/README.md

 # About RSA Gui App

-This application was developed with .NET Framework 4.7.2 and it is very easily to use encrypt and decrypt texts using the RSA algorithm.
+This application was developed with .NET Framework 4.7.2 and it is very easy to use encrypt and decrypt texts using the RSA algorithm.

+For the algorithm `Cryptography` **[library](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography?view=netframework-4.7.2)** used.

 ## Overview of application
 <img src="https://yavuzselimkismetli.com/rsa/rsa_1.jpg" alt="Overview" style="width: 40%; height: 40%"/>